Transfer of AVC's to the Investor Plan

 ‘Lifestyle’ blends together three different funds (the Fidelity Siemens Balanced Fund, the Fidelity Siemens Consolidation Fund and the Fidelity Siemens Opportunity Fund) to achieve long-term growth that is similar to equities but with less variability in returns.
 The funds invest in a range of underlying funds.
 Initially they provide diversified exposure to global equities, including emerging market equities, and incorporate a limited allocation to property and infrastructure funds.
 As you near retirement the blend automatically changes with the aim of reducing the variability in returns.
 Within 10 years of your target retirement age the blend increases bond strategies with the aim of reducing variability further.

 The latest fund charges for the Investor Plan are set out in the following table.
-Please note these charges can change from time to time; the latest charges can be found on the Investor Plan website.
+Please note these charges can change from time to time; the latest charges can be found on the My Pension website.

 The table includes the separate charges for each of the funds that makes up the default investment option but be aware that the overall charges in the default investment option will vary over time as the blend of these funds’ changes depending on your age.
 The charges (the total expense ratio) start at 0.21% if you are 26 years or more from your target retirement age because you would be 100% invested in the Opportunity Fund.
 They reach a maximum of 0.48% as you approach your target retirement age, when you would be 75% invested in the Balanced Fund and 25% invested in the Consolidation Fund.

 Your target retirement age is the age you are aiming to take your benefits, this is automatically set to 65.
-If you want to choose another age, when the transfer is complete, you can do this by visiting the Investor Plan website, logging in and then selecting the change investment screen.
+If you want to choose another age, when the transfer is complete, you can do this by visiting the My Pension website, logging in and then selecting the change investment screen.

 If you are invested in the default investment option then your target retirement age will be used to work out when to switch your account into lower-risk investment options and retiring at a different time may defeat the objective of your chosen Lifestyle strategy.
 For example, if you’re in Flexible Access Lifestyle and your target retirement age is 65, but you actually retire at 60, your account will be invested in higher-risk options when you retire, not having had the time to switch to more balanced options.
 Investing in higher-risk options close to retirement puts your retirement savings at a higher risk of falling in value due to market movement.

-If you wish to change the way your transferred monies are invested, once the transfer is complete you can do this by visiting the Investor Plan website, logging in and then selecting the change investment screen.
+If you wish to change the way your transferred monies are invested, once the transfer is complete you can do this by visiting the My Pension website, logging in and then selecting the change investment screen.

 If you choose this option, your funds will be transferred to the Investor Plan and invested in the cash fund.
-Once the transfer is complete you will be able to log on to the Investor Plan website and select your own investments from the full range offered.
+Once the transfer is complete you will be able to log on to your account through the My Pension website and select your own investments from the full range offered.